Head of Collection Development and Management

 B.A., Literature, Antioch College

-Julie coordinates and provides strategic direction for collection development and management efforts and leads the Libraries' Discovery and Collection Services unit.
-She collaborates with a variety of colleagues to ensure that our print and electronic resources are discoverable and aligned with the curricular and research needs of the Smith community.
+Julie coordinates and provides strategic direction for collection development and management efforts and leads the Collection Services department.
+She collaborates with a variety of colleagues to ensure that our print and electronic resources are discoverable and aligned with the current curricular and research needs of the Smith community.

 “Building Research Data Services at Mount Holyoke College.”
-Poster presented at the University of Massachusetts and New England Area Librarian e-Science Symposium, University of Massachusetts Medical School, April 6, 2017.
+(Poster) University of Massachusetts and New England Area Librarian e-Science Symposium, University of Massachusetts Medical School, April 6, 2017.
 With Nick Baker, Jim Burke, Mary Glackin, and Sarah Oelker.

 “Introducing Article Retraction to Explore Scholarly Communication and Peer Review.”
 Presented at the Five College Innovative Learning Committee Instruction Workshop, Mount Holyoke College, January 15, 2016.
 With Mary Glackin.